 Fiat Lux: Alfred University’s motto and the name of Alfred University’s student newspaper.
 Latin for “Let there be Light!”

-Foundations: Foundations is the required first year course for all School of Art & Design students.
+Foundations: Foundations is the required first year course for all School of Art and Design students.
 During the fall semester students work with faculty teams from different disciplines and perspectives to tackle vital topics in the education of an artist from form and color to building and drawing to performance and kinetics.
 The spring semester begins to sharpen conceptual and technical skills through smaller workshops.
 Throughout the year, all Foundations students meet collectively once a week on Wednesday mornings for films, discussions, group projects, performances, and Visiting Artists' talks.

 Full-time: In order to be considered a “full-time” student at Alfred University, a student must be enrolled in a minimum of 12 credit hours.